 You did it.
-You made it through the holidays and into a new year.
-Hopefully, you are feeling rejuvenated and excited about the upcoming year.
-With any luck, 2021 will bring us a little bit of a return to normalcy.
-However, it would not be surprising if you are also feeling a little daunted by the organizational state of your home.
-Now that your home has turned into your office, your kid’s school, and your home all wrapped up in one, it’s easy to get off track with organization!
-Since it’s the season for setting goals, there’s no better time than now to start organizing your home.
+You made it through the rush of the holiday season and into a new year.
+Hopefully, you are feeling rejuvenated and excited about 2023.
+The new year brings a fresh start and since it’s the season for setting goals, there’s no better time than now to start organizing your home.

 Step 1: Set Aside Time